Skip to main content

 Of course, it is not possible for a spectator to imagine the horror of this pronouncement.
 To know the date of your upcoming demise, a fate that is only known to those on death row, is cruel torture.
 In this case, the doctors were wrong on two counts.
 This man wasn’t going to die.
 And, he didn’t have cancer.

 This was a colossal error, even though the outcome was a blessing.
-If a patient is wrongly told that his condition is benign, and he has cancer, then the same error assumes a very tragic proportion.
+If, however, a patient is wrongly told that his condition is benign, and he has cancer, then a great tragedy has occurred.
 My patient lived to relate his saga to the world.

 An Error of Colossal Magnitude

 Could he have successfully sued his treating physicians?
-I think he had a reasonable case for pain and suffering damages, including perhaps, unnecessary surgery.
+I think he would have had a strong case.
 No case was ever filed.
 I would hope that an unexpected gift of life would render a lawsuit to be a trivial pursuit, even if the case had legal merit.
 He feels perfectly well now.
-The damages diminished and faded while his life endured.
+The physical and psychological pain diminished while his life thrived.

 I recognize that others may have a different view of what transpired here.
 They may focus on what was taken from him and that he deserves to be made whole.
 They may not feel that he has been given life, as his life was never truly in jeopardy.